Explore a range of accessible practices that invite an embodied understanding of how yoga can support healing from distress and trauma.

 Informed by research in the fields of trauma, yoga, and embodied therapies, this series offers a gentle, accessible introduction to the approach known as Trauma Sensitive Yoga (TSY), through personal practice and reflection.

-Over four weeks, explore the four key principles of the approach, as well as a suite of simple practices that can be gently integrated into daily life, alongside other forms of support, and into your own personal yoga practice (and, for some, their teaching).
+Over four specialised classes, explore four key principles of the TSY approach, as well as a suite of simple practices that can be gently integrated into daily life, alongside other forms of support, and into your own personal yoga practice.

 The TSY principles have been shown to support feelings of ease, agency, and safety, helping these qualities extend from the mat into daily life.

-This course is open to everyone, including beginners, experienced practitioners, those with lived experience, those with a general interest in trauma and mental health recovery, as well as health professionals and yoga teachers.
+This home practice series is open to everyone, including beginners, experienced practitioners, those with lived experience, and those with a general interest in trauma and mental health recovery.

 When you enrol, you will immediately receive 4 months access to all content, creating space for you to explore, repeat and integrate your learning in your own way, in your own time.